OnboardJS/onboardjs-docs/src/app/onboarding-config/page.md

 import { OnboardingEngineConfig, OnboardingStep } from "@onboardjs/core";

 export const myAppOnboardingConfig: OnboardingEngineConfig = {
   // 1.
-Define your steps (see below)
+Define your steps (see next page)
   steps: [ /* ... your step objects ... */ ],

   // 2.
 (Optional) Tell it where to start